Trial of the Vestal Virgins (114–113 BC)

 Aemilia, Licinia and Marcia were Roman vestal Virgins, who were prosecuted for having broken the vow of chastity in two famous trials between 115 and 113 BC.
-The first trial was conducted by the Pontifex Maximus Metellus Delmaticus, who sentenced to death Aemilia in 114 BC.
+The first trial was conducted by the Pontifex Maximus Metellus Delmaticus, who sentenced Aemilia to death in 114 BC.
 The decision to spare the other two vestals triggered outrage and led to a follow-up trial headed by Cassius Longinus Ravilla.
 Licinia and Marcia were subsequently put to death as well.
 The trials were heavily influenced by the political background and network of the participants.

 The individuals

 Aemilia was a member of the patrician gens Aemilia.
 Licinia was a member of the plebeian gens Licinia and the daughter of Gaius Licinius Crassus.
 In 123, her dedication of an altar was cancelled by the pontiffs because it had been made without the approval of the people.
 Marcia was a member of the plebeian gens Marcia and possibly the daughter of Quintus Marcius Rex, praetor in 144 BC.